GNS3/gns3-vm/README.md

-# Packer
+# GNS3 VM

-Build a GNS3 appliance
+Build a GNS3 Virtual Machine

 * Support Qemu, dynamips, VPCS and IOU
 * It's based on a ubuntu-server LTS 14.04 64 bits